+We are going to drill a pumpkin!
 There is much inspiration on Pinterest for carving and decorating pumpkins this season.
-From yarn, to paint, hammer and nails, and drill you can find just about any tool or material.
-I chose to use a drill for this activity.
+From yarn, to paint, hammer and nails, and drills you can find just about any tool or material.
+However, drilling a pumpkin is absolutely fun and then best.

-To create this drilled pumpkin here is what you need:
+To drill a pumpkin pumpkin here is what you need:

 First, cut out the top and back of the pumpkin.
-This provides easy access to clean out the inside of the pumpkin.
+The cut that goes down the back provides easy access to clean and light the pumpkin.

 Instruct your child on how to use the drill safely, then supervise their work at all times.